 Free COVID-19 vaccines are available for everyone age 12 and over.
 You do not need to have health insurance and you will not be asked about your immigration status.
 Vaccines are offered at hundreds of locations across LA County.
 These include clinics, hospitals, pharmacies, places of worship, and mobile clinics.
 Many sites are open late and on weekends and no appointment needed at many locations.
 Click here to find a location near you.

 See below for COVID-19 FAQs.

 This update provides information on the three COVID-19 vaccines that are now authorized in the US.
 These vaccines are made by Moderna, Pfizer, and Janssen/Johnson & Johnson (J&J).

-Public Health and county, city, community, and healthcare partners are working together to vaccinate to people in eligible groups at many different locations.
+Public Health and county, city, community, and healthcare partners are working together to vaccinate people in eligible groups at many different locations.
 Vaccines are available at over 600 vaccination sites throughout LA County.

-- Large vaccination sites called PODs (Point of Dispensing Sites) or hubs
+- Large vaccination sites called PODs (Point of Dispensing sites) or hubs

 - Health clinics and Federally Qualified Health Centers (FQHCs)